-With few exceptions (NRS 353.005 and NRS 353.007) the Leasing Section, within the State Public Works Division (SPWD) is responsible for negotiating facility leases for state officers, departments, agencies, boards and commissions pursuant to NRS 331.110.
-In addition, exempted state agencies, boards and commission may request leasing services from the SPWD Leasing Section.
+With few exceptions (NRS 353.005 and NRS 353.007) Leasing Services within the State Public Works Division (SPWD) is responsible for negotiating facility leases for state officers, departments, agencies, boards and commissions pursuant to NRS 331.110.
+In addition, exempted state agencies, boards and commission may request leasing services from the SPWD Leasing Services.